tdrussell/diffusion-pipe/docs/supported_models.md

 - You can control the llm_adapter learning rate separately.
 This is an adapter that processes the Qwen3 embeddings before feeding into the diffusion model.
   - Setting `llm_adapter_lr=0` disables training it entirely.
 This probably makes training more stable for small datasets.
   - If you have a larger dataset or a lot of brand-new concepts, you can try training the llm_adapter and see if it helps.
-- **Assume that any lora trained on the preview version won't work well on the final version**
-  - Consider it to be a "throwaway lora" that you likely will need to retrain.
-  - The underlying model is still training and it will diverge from the preview weights.
-  - If you are uploading the lora somewhere, specify that it is trained on preview, so that users aren't confused if it doesn't work well on the final version.

 Anima LoRAs are saved in ComfyUI format.